Manchester City F.C.: Honours

-Based on trophy count, Manchester City are one of the most successful teams in England – their twenty-nine major domestic and European honours make them fifth on the list of most decorated sides in England, ahead of Tottenham Hotspur with 26.
+Based on trophy count, Manchester City are one of the most successful teams in England – their thirty-six major domestic, European and worldwide honours rank them fourth on the list of most decorated sides in England, ahead of Chelsea with 35.

-The club's first major trophy was the 1904 FA Cup, though they had previously won three Manchester Cups before that point.
+The club's first major trophy was the 1904 FA Cup, though they had previously won three regional Manchester Cups before that point.
 Their first top division league title came in the 1936–37 season, with the first Charity Shield won in the following August.
-City's first League Cup and European trophy both came at the end of the 1969–70 season, the two trophies also constituting the team's first trophy double.
+City's first League Cup and European trophy both came at the end of the 1969–70 season, the two trophies also constituting the team's first double of any kind.
 In the 2018–19 season, City became the first team to claim all of the major English trophies available in a single season, winning not just the Premier League, FA Cup, and League Cup, but also the Community Shield.

-The 1970 Cup Winners' Cup victory remains City's only European trophy to date.
-They have reached the semi-finals of the Champions League three times, losing in 2016, then winning en route their first-ever final in 2021, and losing in 2022.
+The 1970 Cup Winners' Cup victory remained City's only European trophy until their triumph in the 2022–23 UEFA Champions League.
+They have reached the semi-finals of the Champions League four times overall, losing in 2016, then winning en route to their first-ever final in 2021, losing in 2022, and winning en route to their maiden European Cup title in 2023.

-Manchester City jointly hold the record for most second division titles with Leicester City, both clubs having won the league on seven occasions.
-Their first victory was in 1898–99, and the most recent in 2001–02.
+Manchester City jointly held the record for most second division titles with Leicester City, both clubs having won the league on seven occasions, before Leicester clinched their eighth title in 2023–24.
+Manchester City's first victory occurred in 1898–99 and the most recent came in 2001–02.